HS Produkt: HS2000 pistol

 The company's most successful product, the HS2000 (Hrvatski Samokres 2000) polymer-framed semi-automatic pistol, was HS Produkt's third pistol in a series developed on the basis of experience gained during the Croatian War of Independence.
 It was introduced in 1999.
 It is marketed in the US by Springfield Armory, Inc. as the XD (eXtreme Duty) series.
 The pistol is the standard sidearm of the Croatian Armed Forces and Police.
 It has attained a niche of its own on the world market; As of 2007, more than 500,000 pistols have been sold in the US, where it is popular both with law enforcement and the country's civilian market.

 Hellcat pistol

 This micro-compact polymer-framed semi-automatic pistol is produced by HS Produkt and marketed by Springfield Armory, Inc., as the Hellcat.
-Its original name is HS Produkt H11.
+Its original international name is HS Produkt H11.
 It was designed as a concealed carry weapon, similar to SIG Sauer P365.
+Hellcat 9mm was named Guns & Ammo handgun of the year and won a NASGW-POMA award for 2020 best new handgun.

+Echelon pistol

+In an effort to appeal to new military and police tenders as well as introduce a forward-looking new design, the company has brought out a pistol based on a serialized chassis like that of the SIG Sauer P320/SIG Sauer M17 series.
+The Echelon is a full-size gun that has a modular, self-contained fire-control chassis that is removable for cleaning and maintenance.
+Echelon was named Guns & Ammo handgun of the year and won the NASGW-POMA 2023 award for best new handgun.

+Kuna submachine gun

+Kuna (Croatian for Marten) submachine gun appeared first at the COP Internacional trade show in Sao Paulo in 2024 after HS Produkt won a contract with the Sao Paulo Military Police.
+Later in 2025 it was revealed at EnforceTac 2025 and IWA OutdoorClassics 2025 under Springfield Armory branding.
+It's available in a semi-automatic version for commercial and civilian sales, and as a select-fire sub-machine gun for military, law enforcement and government sales in 9x19mm Parabellum and .40 S&W variants.